Avery Point Lighthouse

 Places to Visit Nearby:

-The Avery Point lighthouse is located on the University of Connecticut’s Avery Point campus. |
+The Avery Point Lighthouse is located on the University of Connecticut’s Avery Point campus. |

 Visitors are allowed to take photos of the lighthouse after asking permission from the campus police at the security checkpoint.